Protect Yourself Before You Wreck Yourself

-This is a topic I feel strongly about, and it's one that affects every lash artist — whether you're just starting out or you've been in the industry for years.
-I'm Jenelle Paris, founder of Lash Affair, and I've built this brand on the belief that proper education and professional protection are non-negotiable in our industry.
-Here's why protecting yourself legally, physically, and professionally matters more than ever.
+This is a topic I feel strongly about, and it is one that affects every lash artist, whether you are just starting out or you have been in the industry for years.
+I am Jenelle Paris, founder of Lash Affair, and I have built this brand on the belief that proper education and professional protection are non-negotiable in our industry.
+For a complete look at everything involved in launching your lash business -- including licensing requirements, insurance costs, and supply budgets -- read our lash business start-up guide.
+Here is why protecting yourself legally, physically, and professionally matters more than ever.

 Get Properly Licensed and Certified

-The lash industry is still catching up with regulation in many states and countries, but that doesn't mean you should skip formal training.
-Getting properly licensed — whether that's a cosmetology or esthetician license depending on your state — protects you legally and gives your clients confidence that you meet professional standards.
+The lash industry is still catching up with regulation in many states and countries, but that does not mean you should skip formal training.
+Getting properly licensed, whether that is a cosmetology or esthetician license depending on your state, protects you legally and gives your clients confidence that you meet professional standards.
 Beyond state licensing, invest in quality lash-specific training from reputable educators.
 The difference between a weekend YouTube crash course and structured professional education shows up in your technique, your safety practices, and your client outcomes.

 Carry Liability Insurance

-This is the single most important form of protection you can have as a lash artist, and it's surprisingly affordable.
+This is the single most important form of protection you can have as a lash artist, and it is surprisingly affordable.
 Professional liability insurance covers you if a client has an allergic reaction, eye irritation, or claims damage from your service.
-Without it, one incident could cost you everything you've built.
-Most policies for lash artists run $150–$300 per year — that's less than the cost of a single full set appointment.
-If you're lashing without insurance, stop and get covered before your next client.
+Without it, one incident could cost you everything you have built.
+Most policies for lash artists run $150 to $300 per year, that is less than the cost of a single full set appointment.
+If you are lashing without insurance, stop and get covered before your next client.

 Know Your Products Inside and Out

-Every product you use on a client should be something you fully understand — ingredients, potential reactions, proper usage, and contraindications.
+Every product you use on a client should be something you fully understand: ingredients, potential reactions, proper usage, and contraindications.
 This is especially true for lash adhesives, which contain cyanoacrylate and can cause reactions in sensitive clients.
 Keep Safety Data Sheets (SDS) for every product in your workspace.
-If a client has a reaction and you can't explain what's in the products you used, that's a liability and credibility problem.
-At Lash Affair, we're transparent about our formulations because we believe artists deserve to know exactly what they're working with.
+If a client has a reaction and you cannot explain what is in the products you used, that is a liability and credibility problem.
+At Lash Affair, we are transparent about our formulations because we believe artists deserve to know exactly what they are working with.

 Practice Proper Sanitation and Hygiene

-Cross-contamination and poor sanitation are real risks in any service where you're working near a client's eyes.
+Cross-contamination and poor sanitation are real risks in any service where you are working near a client's eyes.
 Use disposable applicators, never double-dip, sanitize your tweezers between clients, and keep your workspace clean.
-These aren't just best practices — they're the bare minimum for protecting your clients' health and your professional reputation.
+These are not just best practices, they are the bare minimum for protecting your clients' health and your professional reputation.
 Document your sanitation protocols and follow them consistently.
 If a health inspector or licensing board ever audits you, proper documentation is your best defense.

 Document Everything

 Keep detailed client records that include consent forms, allergy questionnaires, patch test results, photos of completed sets, and notes from each appointment.
 If a dispute ever arises, documentation is your protection.
-Digital intake forms make this easy — have clients sign a consent form before every service that outlines the risks, aftercare requirements, and your cancellation policy.
-This isn't about being paranoid; it's about running a professional business that can withstand scrutiny.
+Digital intake forms make this easy: have clients sign a consent form before every service that outlines the risks, aftercare requirements, and your cancellation policy.
+This is not about being paranoid; it is about running a professional business that can withstand scrutiny.

 Protect Your Physical Health